 Playing the game

-The game is predominantly played between doubles teams, although singles can be played on a smaller court.
+The game is predominantly played between doubles teams, although singles can be played on a narrower court (4.5m).
 Under and overarm serves are permitted and either member of the receiving team may return the service.
 A point is won if the ball hits the ground in the opposing court or if the opponents hit (or serve) the ball out or into the net.

 Rules of Beach Tennis